RhetTbull/exif2findertags/README.md

   --tag-group GROUP     Include all metadata from GROUP tag group, e.g. '--tag-
                         group EXIF', '--tag-group XMP'; see also, --group, --value.
-  --match PATTERN       Include all metadata tags whose tag name matches
+  --tag-match PATTERN   Include all metadata tags whose tag name matches
-                        PATTERN, e.g. '--match Exposure'; see also, --group, --value.
-PATTERN is case-sensitive, e.g. '--match
+                        PATTERN, e.g. '--tag-match Exposure'; see also,
-                        Exposure' matches EXIF:ExposureTime, EXIF:ExposureMode,
+                        --group, --value.
+PATTERN is case-sensitive, e.g. '-- tag-match Exposure' matches EXIF:ExposureTime,
-                        etc. but '--match exposure' would not; see also, --group, --value
+                        EXIF:ExposureMode, etc. but '--tag-match exposure'
+                        would not; see also, --group, --value --fc-tag TAG          Photo metadata tags to use as Finder comments; multiple tags may be specified by repeating --fc-tag, for
+                        example: `--fc-tag Keywords --fc-tag ISO`.
+Tags will be appended to Finder comment.
+If the group name is specified it will be included in the Finder comment, otherwise, just the tag name will be included.
+  --fc-tag-value TAG    Photo metadata tags to use as Finder comments; use only
+                        tag value as comment; multiple tags may be specified by repeating --fc-tag-value, for example: `--fc-tag-value
+                        Keywords --fc-tag-value PersonInImage`.Tag values will
+                        be appended to Finder comment.

-Options for use with --all-tags, --tag-group, --match: [mutually exclusive] -G, --group           Include tag group in Finder tag (for example,
+Options for use with --all-tags, --tag-group, --tag-match: [mutually exclusive] -G, --group           Include tag group in Finder tag (for example,
                         'EXIF:Make' instead of 'Make') when used with --all- tags.